 This score is your starting point and can be a great way to find images, scripts, styles, and more that are taking up the most time to load.

 Write these scores, their load times, and page size down to compare against later.

 Most WordPress sites use WooCommerce in addition to all the other pages, blog posts, contact forms, return policies, and information your site needs to host.
-WooCommerce’s cart fragments is a small snippet of code that activates site-wide to keep the cart updated.
+WooCommerce’s cart fragments are a small snippet of code that activates site-wide to keep the cart updated.
 This is handy because it does it through AJAX, meaning it doesn’t need to refresh the whole page.
 The downside is it loads on every single page.
 A person reading a blog post or your homepage probably doesn’t have anything to add to their cart.
 The cart fragments can add up to about 500KB or 1MB per page of bandwidth.